lkdmttg7/RU-Food-Scraper/README.md

-#Rutgers Nutritional Information Scraper
+Rutgers Nutritional Information Scraper

-Scrapes food.rutgers.edu for menus and nutritional information, saves to file.
+This repository contains a Web Scraping Script which scrapes the website food.rutgers.edu for menus and nutritional information.
+It then saves the results into a new file.

 Official website reports wonky numbers for certain fields, so only scraping calories, serving size, and ingredients for now.

-###Format
+##Format
 Enable indentation with the `--fancy` flag.

 Use the `--dicts` flag to organize for easier random access, like so: